A very popular and ground breaking game on the Spectrum, was infact also planned for the Commodore 64 back in 1987.

 Sandy White, creator of Ant Attack and Zombie Zombie, set to work on creating one of the most ground breaking 8-bit games of all time, up in the ranks of The Sentinel.

 I can’t say i’ve played the spectrum version, though it looks very impressive, possibly drawing ideas from Atari’s “I Robot”

-Checking the advert (Which you can see on the scan page), I Of The Mask was intended also for the Commodore 64, though all screenshots are that of the Spectrum.
-Its possible that the C64 version was too slow, or problems occured in its creation (Maybe there was no-one at Electric Dreams capable of converting the game).
+Checking the advert (Which you can see on the scan page), I Of The Mask was indeed intended for release on the Commodore 64, though all screenshots are that of the Spectrum.
+Its possible that the C64 version was too slow, or problems occurred in its creation.

-Sandy White has a web site these days, and contact will be made to see if anything is known about the planned C64 conversion.
-But rumours that it was Sandy White are confirmed to be false… only coding on the spectrum.
+Sandy White was asked about the C64 conversion, but no response was given.
+But rumours that it was Sandy White who was coding the conversion are confirmed to be false… with him only coding on the ZX Spectrum.

 More soon on this one…

-Contributions: Dumbflag, http://www.Zzap64.co.uk, Martin Pugh, Richard Hewison, Wilfred Bos
+Contributions: Dumbflag, http://www.Zzap64.co.uk, Martin Pugh, Richard Hewison, Wilfred Bos, Fabrizio Bartoloni